 - Completion – section for the worker and supervisor to sign off the take 5 safety check

 Take 5 in safety, especially in the context of workplace, is the process of pausing a task and taking a five-minute assessment to identify potential hazards and risks that come along with it.
 Take 5 also typically involves five steps which are stop, look, assess, control, and proceed.

 Workers and contractors are typically the ones who conduct take 5 safety checks.
 Doing this helps them ensure that they can mitigate the risks that may be involved in their work.
 Apart from that, this safety measure is also crucial to identifying health and safety hazards and proactively addressing them.

-The best times to conduct a take 5 safety check is either before starting any task or while doing it, though the former approach is more encouraged and effective.
+Conduct a take 5 safety check either before starting any task or while doing it, though the former approach is more encouraged and effective.
 Using a checklist in this process is essential to help you cover everything you need and avoid overlooking things that can put your health and safety at risk while working.

 Every time a new task or job is about to start, a take 5 safety check should be done.
 Another instance when this is applicable is when there are changes in the job conditions specific to an operational area (which must be defined by the site or project manager).